Abstract Submission Deadline: 11:59 PM on February 1, 2020

-Authors wishing to participate in the Short Oral Presentations must submit an electronic abstract and must adhere to the specified formatting guidelines (see below).
+Authors Presentations must submit an electronic abstract and must adhere to the specified formatting guidelines (see below).
 Non-complying submissions will be rejected without review.
 All accepted abstracts will be published in the Journal of Pathology Informatics.

-The program committee will be selecting a small number of short abstract presentations for elevation to 35-minute podium presentations.
-If you wish to have your short abstract presentation considered for a podium presentation, please submit it early as these opportunities will be limited and offered on a first come/first served basis upon review by the program committee.
+A small number of oral short abstracts will be selected for elevation to 35-minute podium presentations.
+These opportunities will be limited and offered on a first come/first served basis upon review by the program committee.

 General ContentThe abstract may contain a maximum of 350 words.
 Additionally, it must be organized under (and contain) the following headings: